dionisiskon/Lenovo-Thinkpad-L540-Monterey-Hackintosh-EFi/README.md

 # Credits
   - breakfastdeep/Lenovo-Thinkpad-L540-MacOS-Monterey (When I first used Monterey, I utilized his EFI folder)
   - receperoglu/HackintoshBigSurOpenCore_Thinkpad_L540 (When I was using Big Sur, I used this Big Sur repo so I simply added it in the credits)
+  - cholonam/Sinetek-rtsx (A repo for the SD card reader kext)